owzim/FieldtypeDataStructure/README.md

 ```

-In your template, or wherever you are accessing the page, you would use it like any other ProcesssWire data (if you set the parse option to either `WireData` or `Object`):
+In your template, or wherever you are accessing the page, you would use it like any other ProcesssWire data (if you set the parse option to either `WireData/-Array` or `Object`):

 ```PHP
 $out = '';